Near Horizon of 5D Rotating Black Holes from 2D Perspective: Review of 5D ERBH/CFT

 \section{Review of 5D ERBH/CFT}

-In this section we give a brief review of the Kerr/CFT approach to 5D extremal rotating black holes \cite{LSK}.
+This section is devoted to review the generalization of Kerr/CFT approach for 5D extremal rotating black holes.
 The reader who is familiar with the Kerr/CFT approach can skip this section.
-We only review the main steps of calculations and will not discuss the details, which can be found in \cite{LSK}.
+We wil mention the main steps of calculations and will not discuss the details, which can be found in \cite{LSK}.